 - CURRENCY: The colon is Costa Rica’s monetary unit, but U.S. dollars and credit cards are readily accepted in most places.

-- CHECK THE WEATHER: The country rests a few degrees north of the equator and experiences a rainy season then a dry season.
+- WEATHER: The country rests a few degrees north of the equator and experiences a rainy season then a dry season.
 Afternoons in the rainy season are often punctuated by very wet thunderstorms.

 - ELECTRICITY: Costa Rica uses the 110-volt system of electricity, which is the same as in the United States.